degville/snap-docs/docs/how-to-guides/manage-snaps/configure-snaps-with-confdb.md

 We'll use an example where one snap creates a Wi-Fi configuration that another snap can view.

-> :information_source: Confdb is currently considered an [Experimental feature](https://forum.snapcraft.io/t/experimental-features/41241) and implementation details may change as development progresses.
+> ⓘ  Confdb is currently considered an [Experimental feature](https://forum.snapcraft.io/t/experimental-features/41241) and implementation details may change as development progresses.

 ## Prerequisites